sonole/Containerized-WebApp-Example/README.md

 }
 Total: 48.16

-->Στην περίπτωση που το καλάθι μας είναι άδειο τότε δεν μπορεί να δαιγραφεί κάποιο προιον και άρα μας επιστρέφει "First you have to add products to cart." (status=500) ->Στην περίπτωση που το προιον δεν υπάρχει στο καλάθι μας επιστρέφει "Product has not been added to cart." (status=500) ->Στην περίπτωση που κάποιο απο τo uuid δεν υπάρχει στην λίστα τότε μας επιστρέφρει "You don't have authorization, get out!" (status=401)

-Σημ: Προυποθέτει να έχουμε κάνει login σαν απλός χρήστης και να έχουμε πάρει το αντίστοιχο auth key
+->In case our cart is empty then no product can be copied and therefore returns us "First you have to add products to cart." (status = 500) ->In case the product is not in the cart
+  Our return "Product has not been added to cart." (status = 500) ->In case one of the uuid is not in the list then returns us "You do not have authorization, get out!" (status = 401)

+Note: It presupposes that we have logged in as a simple user and have received the corresponding auth key
 </pre>
 </br>
 <pre>